jahangir842/windows-notes/windows-server/FSMO.md

 ## Using Active Directory Tools

-## a.
-Active Directory Users and Computers (ADUC):
+### Open Active Directory Users and Computers (ADUC):

-### Open ADUC:
 Run dsa.msc to open Active Directory Users and Computers.

 ### View Operations Masters:

 Right-click on the domain and select Operations Masters.
 This window shows the PDC Emulator, RID Master, and Infrastructure Master.

-## b.
-Active Directory Domains and Trusts:
+## Active Directory Domains and Trusts:

 ### Open AD Domains and Trusts:
 Run domain.msc to open Active Directory Domains and Trusts.

 ### View Domain Naming Master:
 Right-click on the root domain and select Operations Master.
 This window shows the Domain Naming Master.

 ### c.
 Active Directory Schema: